 Germany is a long flight, and we’ve got our own Berlin right on the Eastern Shore and just minutes from the beach.
 Walk and shop the charming streets of “The Coolest Small Town in America” enjoying unique takes on Eastern Shore seafood, great seasonal events such as the annual Fiddler’s Convention and the hilarious annual bathtub races.
 See why this quaint town was the setting for films such as “Runaway Bride” and “Tuck Everlasting.”
 All that and the beers from downtown Burley Oak Brewery will make you forget what month Octoberfest is in.
-For a Victorian Christmas, stay at the Atlantic Hotel, with their holiday window displays and horse-drawn carriage rides.
+For a delightful winter getaway, stay at the Atlantic Hotel and enjoy a horse-drawn carriage ride.

 Tour the Guinness Brewery Without Punching Your Passport

 Maybe you’re like us and enjoy a perfectly poured pint of Ireland’s finest but you don’t feel like crossing an ocean to do it.
 Well the Guinness Open Gate Brewery, Guinness’s only brewery in the hemisphere is right here in Baltimore.
 Guinness is so proud, they renamed one of their most popular brews, “Guinness Baltimore Blonde.”
 Take the tour and taste unique brews available only at Open Gate and get a feel for this centuries-old tradition, and while you’re there, why not pick up some unique beers to give as gifts?